lambdalisue/vim-findent/README.md

 vim-findent [![Build status](https://travis-ci.org/lambdalisue/vim-findent.svg?branch=master)](https://travis-ci.org/lambdalisue/vim-findent) [![Build status](https://ci.appveyor.com/api/projects/status/p7orkdddc08v4lvk/branch/master?svg=true)](https://ci.appveyor.com/project/lambdalisue/vim-findent/branch/master)
 ===============================================================================

-vim-findent is a plugin to guess and apply the existing indent rule of the current buffer.
-This plugin guess reasonable value of `expandtab` and `shiftwidth` from the contents of the current buffer and apply.
+*vim-findent* is a plugin to find and apply reasonable values of `expandtab`, `shiftwidth`, and `softtabstop` from the content of the current buffer.

+vim-findent is small and simple plugin, compares to existing similar plugins such as [vim-sleuth](https://github.com/tpope/vim-sleuth) or [detectindent](https://github.com/ciaranm/detectindent).
+This plugin only provide three commands and no default `autocmd` is provided, mean that user can control the behavior of automatic detection by defining `autocmd` by them self.
+The detection algorithm is much simpler as well compared to vim-sleuth or detectindent.
+While we are living a real world and we are editing pre-formatted codes, I don't really think we need a super perfect but complex algorithm.
+A faster and simpler algorithm would be better.

 Install
 -------------------------------------------------------------------------------

-The repository (https://github.com/lambdalisue/vim-findent) follow a standard directory structure thus you can use Vundle.vim, neobundle.vim, or other vim plugin manager to install |vim-findent| like:
+Use Vundle.vim, neobundle.vim, or other vim plugin manager to install it like:

 ```vim
 " Vundle.vim